lammps/lammps/doc/src/Howto_lammps_gui.rst

 Up to three additional windows will open during a run:

-- a log window with the captured screen output
+- an *Output* window with the captured screen output
-- a chart window with a line graph created from the thermodynamic output of the run
+- a *Charts* window with a line graph created from the thermodynamic output of the run
-- a slide show window with images created by a :doc:`dump image command <dump_image>`
+- a *Slide Show* window with images created by a :doc:`dump image command <dump_image>`

 More information on those windows and how to adjust their behavior and contents is given below.